learn-co/help-center/Study Groups.md

-# What is a Study Group?
+# What is a study group?

 Study groups are a way for you learn collaboratively with a group of students online.
 When you join a study group, you’re signing up to be on Learn with the group at a particular time on a particular day.